 The freeware Snappy can capture the whole screen on a click, and is a bit more friendly and fully-featured than Imago.
 I had no success with getting it to repeatedly capture a pre-defined region on a click, only the whole screen.
 Though it can grab a region in the usual way.

 StepsToReproduce 1.0 was freeware meant as a taster for the more fully featured and paid StepShot, later StepShot Guides.
 StepShot was bought out for the underlying technology in 2019 and since 2020 is no longer available for purchase.
 However this cut-down freeware still works, and is a rarity in freeware in that it can do more than full-screen… but it appears to be limited to 800 x 600px in its region capture.
 The cursor being captured was a feature that could not be turned off, as StepShot was meant to be for rapidly producing software how-to documentation.
 But if you need the cursor gone, then try a temporary ‘one dot’ or thin ‘bar’ cursor that won’t be noticed.
-The full StepShot could automatically capture a custom region of unlimited size, simultaneously with user mouse clicks.
+The full StepShot could automatically capture a custom region of unlimited size, simultaneously with user mouse clicks (or a looping JitBit macro emulating the same).

 Beyond that you start to quickly get into expensive/subscription corporate territory.